nielsenjared/nielsenjared.github.io/content/blog/full-stack-linux/index.md

 ```

 ### MySQL GUI
-I generally prefer the command line when working with databases, but sometimes I like a GUI.
+I generally prefer the command prompt when working with databases, but sometimes a GUI is helpful.

 #### Workbench
 It’s buggy in different ways on every platform, but still widely used.
-[You can download Workbench here.](https://www.mysql.com/products/workbench/)
+[Download Workbench here.](https://www.mysql.com/products/workbench/)

 You will be prompted for your Linux distro.
 To see it, run the following:
 ```